voostindie/vincents-productivity-suite-for-alfred/README.md

 Projects are sorted in the order they appear in OmniFocus, but thanks to Alfred's smart filtering the more you use a project, the higher it will get on the list.

+This plugin supports "YAML Back Matter" configuration: if an OmniFocus project *ends* with a piece of YAML, its content is available to every command that works with projects.
+These commands in turn can use this to their benefit.
+See the Obsidian (and iA Writer and Bear) note plugins for example, as well as the Alfred plugin.

+The YAML Back Matter applies specifically to OmniFocus, but it should be fairly easy to port to other task management applications.

 ### Alfred

 I store files on disk for an area in two separate directories: